tejaswinirb/Enhancing-Lead-Generation-with-AI-Insights/README.md

 Final enriched data is saved as final_enriched_leads.csv

  Visual Outputs
-✅ Bar Chart of Scores — instantly shows highest potential leads ✅ Tag Frequency Plot — reveals vertical trends in your pipeline ✅ Clean Output DataFrame — structured for CRM or analysis These insights are the kind that help an analyst act fast — not just read a spreadsheet.
+1.Bar Chart of Scores — instantly shows highest potential leads
+2. Tag Frequency Plot — reveals vertical trends in your pipeline
+3. Clean Output DataFrame — structured for CRM or analysis These insights are the kind that help an analyst act fast — not just read a spreadsheet.

 Business Relevance to Caprae
 This tool was built with Caprae’s core values in mind:

 Caprae Value	How This Project Reflects It
-🔍 Independent Thinking	Chose insight over scale; questioned assumptions about scraping 🧠 AI + Strategy Focus	Designed a pipeline that mimics GPT output and strategic analysis 🏗️ Founder/Operator Mindset	Built for real workflow integration — CRM-ready output 💡 Creativity	Went beyond scraping — into scoring, tagging, summarizing, and visualizing 🛠️ Usefulness	Analysts can filter, score, and discuss leads immediately from output
+1. Independent Thinking	Chose insight over scale; questioned assumptions about scraping
+2. AI + Strategy Focus	Designed a pipeline that mimics GPT output and strategic analysis
+3. Founder/Operator Mindset	Built for real workflow integration — CRM-ready output
+4. Creativity	Went beyond scraping — into scoring, tagging, summarizing, and visualizing
+5. Usefulness	Analysts can filter, score, and discuss leads immediately from output

  Tools Used
 Python